devang7/ascent/README.md

-# Algorithms in Scala
+# Project Ascent

-This project contains a few competitive coding questions coded in scala
+This is my personal project which aims at solving Algorithms in Scala with a purely functional paradigm.